 I heard he was an expert in Easter egg dyeing.

-He was from a Sephardic family but, to my knowledge,
+He was also from an Ashkenazi family but, to my knowledge,

 never practiced.
 He wanted to be an actor